 All essays

-Evals are the product.
+Evaluations are the product.

-The teams that ship reliable AI are not the ones with the best models or the cleverest prompts.
+The teams that deliver reliable AI are not the ones with the best models or the cleverest prompts.
 They are the ones whose evaluation harness got built first, committed to version control, and wired into every release.
 The eval suite is the most honest product spec a team will ever have.

 Why vibes stopped scaling